 “The favorite haunts of natives seem to have been near the sea and Merrimac.
 At Salisbury, near the marsh, immense piles of clam shells were found and have remained until recently.
 Among these, relic seekers have found many arrow heads and some bones which show by whom these accumulations were made.”

-The Massachusetts Department of Conservation and Recreation confirms that, in 1868, a man named Jeffries Wyman discovered a large collection of arrowheads at Salisbury Beach, about one mile from the left bank of the Merrimack River, and also states about 13 shell mounds have been found on the Merrimack River bank.
+According to an article on the Massachusetts Department of Conservation and Recreation website, in 1868, a man named Jeffries Wyman discovered a large collection of arrowheads at Salisbury Beach, about one mile from the left bank of the Merrimack River, and also states about 13 shell mounds have been found on the Merrimack River bank.

 Shell mounds were dumping spots for domestic waste, such as animal bones, shells and human excrement, and are common in coastal regions where nomadic people once lived.